Bachelor’s Degrees in Native American Languages

 |Hispanic or Latino||0|

-Most Popular Native American Languages Programs for Bachelor’s Degree
+Most Popular Native American Languages Programs for Bachelor’s Degrees

 There are 5 colleges that offer a bachelor’s degree in Native American languages.
 Learn more about the most popular 5 below:

 The most popular school in the United States for Native American languages students seekinga bachelor's degree is Navajo Technical University.
-Roughly 1,700 attend the school each year.
+Each year, around 1,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $3,420 per year, while in-state graduate students, on average, pay $2,250 per year.

-For the 2018-2019 academic year, 3 bachelor's degree were handed out to Native American languages majors at Navajo Tech.
+The Native American languages program at Navajo Technical University awarded 3 bachelor's degrees during the 2018-2019 school year.
 Of these students, 67% were women and 100% were members of underrepresented racial-ethnic groups.

-Below are some popular majors that are similar to Native American languages that offer bachelor’s degree.
+Below are some popular majors that are similar to Native American languages that offer bachelor’s degrees.